 You might have more than one hard disk or partition.
 In this case, repeat these steps for other items, too.
 You do not need to check CD/DVD or floppy drives.

 Choose Properties from the menu.

 Open Tools tab and click Check Now.
-In Windows 8, this is called just Check.
+In Windows 8 and 8.1, this is called just Check.

 In Windows Vista, User Account Control will open.
 Click Continue.

 In Windows XP, Vista and 7, Check Disk dialog opens, choose Automatically fix file system errors and then click Start button.
 If you want to perform an exhaustive disk check, also activate the Scan for and attempt recovery of bad sectors option.
 Please note that this test might take several hours to complete!

 In Windows 8 and 8.1, usually a "You don't need to scan this drive" dialog appears.
 For system drive, click Scan drive to double-check; for other drives, click Scan and repair drive.
 If Windows 8 or 8.1 already knows there are problems with the disk, "Repair this drive" dialog appears instead.
 Click Repair drive.

 If this is your second or third hard disk in Windows XP, Vista and 7, the disk check will usually be performed right away.
 Windows 8 and 8.1 will always run a check, even on system drive.